uviclibraries/genai-notebooklm/index.md

 At a high level, NotebookLM lets you:

-- **Organize sources into notebooks** for each course, project, or topic.
+- **Create notebooks** for individual courses, projects, or topics.
-- **Chat with an AI that cites your sources**, so you can see exactly where each answer comes from.
+- **Automatically cites sources**, so you can see exactly where each answer comes from in the documents you've uploaded to NotebookLM.
-- **Run Deep Research** to pull in high-quality web sources and save the structured report back into your notebook.
+- **Run Deep Research** to optionally pull in high-quality web sources and save the structured report back into your notebook.
 - **Generate learning tools** like flashcards, quizzes, study guides, and concept summaries.
 - **Create teaching and communication assets** such as reports, timelines, infographics, and slide decks.
 - **Produce audio and video overviews** that turn long documents into podcast-style discussions or short explainers.